20kdc/funcWebWiki/wiki/start.md

 # Welcome!

-If you're reading this, you either looked into the `wiki/` directory, or you have a working funcWebWiki.
+If you're reading this, you either looked into the `wiki/` directory, or you have a working **funcWebWiki**.
 Congratulations!

 I've tried to keep the amount of 'initial content' pages relatively lean in order to avoid complicating things; you should be able to start writing right away.